 In July 2020, the Company granted options to purchase 1,467,424 shares of common stock to employees and certain consultants at an exercise price of \$4.98 per share, which represents fair value as of the grant dates.
 In September 2020, the Company approved the issuance of stock options to Marc A. Cohen, our Co-Founder, Executive Chairman and interim Chief Executive Officer, and Andrew Hirsch, our President, Director and Chief Executive Officer-elect, which election will be effective upon the effectiveness of the registration statement, representing 1.5% and 3.5%, respectively, of the Company's fully-diluted shares measured at such time (including the shares to be sold in this offering and excluding the shares reserved for future awards under the Company's equity incentive plans) at an exercise price per share equal to the initial public offering price per share.
 These options vest quarterly over four years subject to cliff vesting after six months.
-Mr. Cohen's grant is subject to full acceleration upon a sale of the Company and the termination of his employment thereafter pursuant to the terms of his employment agreement, subject to the execution of an effective release of claims in favor of the Company.
+Mr. Cohen's grant is subject to full acceleration upon a sale of the Company.
+Mr. Hirsch's option is subject to full acceleration upon a sale of the Company and the termination of his employment thereafter pursuant to the terms of his employment agreement, subject to the execution of an effective release of claims in favor of the Company.